E-t0m/zeroinput/about_en.md

 ### A sunny day with **low consumption**
 ![little consumption](https://user-images.githubusercontent.com/110770475/204105552-fbbc1f4d-ab04-483d-a6ea-ae0f934cab16.png)
-(2 soyo gti)
+(2 soyosource gti)
 The daily values were: PV generation 6.1 kWh, feed-in 5.7 kWh, deliberately given away 0.9 kWh.
-The largest consumer was the split climate.
+The largest consumer was the split air conditioning.
 The battery charge lasted far into the night.
 Here you can see the adjustment in the morning and the night limit in the evening.
 The dark green area is excess current because the battery - see voltage curve - is full.
 (Meanwhile, the overfeed in the standard setting is much lower!)